The SKIM-FA Kernel: High-Dimensional Variable Selection and Nonlinear Interaction Discovery in Linear Time: A Framework for Modeling Nonlinear Additive and Interaction Effects and Inducing Sparsity

-\textbf{Problem statement.} Suppose we collect data $D = \{(x^{(n)}, y^{(n)})\}^N_{n=1}$ with covariates $x^{(n)} \in \R^p$ and continuous scalar responses $y^{(n)}$.
+\textit{Problem statement.} Suppose we collect data $D = \{(x^{(n)}, y^{(n)})\}^N_{n=1}$ with covariates $x^{(n)} \in \R^p$ and continuous scalar responses $y^{(n)}$.
 We model $y^{(n)} = f^*(x^{(n)}) + \epsilon^{(n)}$, where $ \epsilon^{(n)} \iid \normal(0, \noisevar)$, $x^{(n)} \iid \mu$, and the unknown regression function $f^*$ belongs to some class of functions $\hilb$.
-Using only noisy realizations of $f^*$, we would like to identify which covariates $f^*$ depends on (i.e., perform variable selection) and recover interaction effects.
-For example, a biologist might seek to identify a small set of genes associated with a disease — e.g., to design new gene-based drug targets.
+Using only noisy realizations of $f^*$, we would like to identify which covariates $f^*$ depends on\footnote{When the derivative exists, this set equals equals all covariates with non-zero derivatives; that is, all $x_j$ with $j \in \{1,\ldots,p\}$ such that $\| \partial f^* / \partial x_j \| \neq 0$.
+See also \cref{lem:kern_var_select}.} (i.e., perform variable selection), and recover main effects and interaction effects.
+For example, a biologist might seek to identify a small set of genes (out of tens of thousands of possible genes) associated with a disease — e.g., to design new gene-based drug targets.
 Understanding the relationship between the selected genes and disease response could help the biologist properly administer the drug.

+To perform variable selection and estimation, existing methods often assume the majority of effects equal zero.
+Problematically, when there are interactions present, sparsity in effects does not guarantee that a sparse set of covariates is selected.
+For example, suppose we include all additive and pairwise interaction effects in our model.
+A method that selects $p$ non-zero effects might be considered sparse in the effects since $p \ll p^2$.
+But the selected effects could correspond to $p$ (or nearly $p$) selected covariates, so the burden of data collection is not reduced relative to the original problem; see \citet{lass_heirch} for further motivation of sparsity in covariates, by contrast to sparsity in effects.
+To ensure sparsity in covariates, many interaction methods impose a "hierarchy" or "heredity" constraint \citep{lass_heirch, radchenko_var, haris_herid}.
+Such a constraint allows interactions to be present only among selected additive effects.
+If the additive effects are weak, then this constraint will lead to poor inference; see also our extended discussion in \cref{A:lit_review}.

-To perform variable selection and estimation, we use penalized regression:
+To perform variable selection and estimation without requiring a heredity constraint, we use penalized regression:

 where $ \loss(\cdot, \cdot)$ and $J(f)$ denote some loss function and penalty on model complexity, respectively.
 This paper focuses on four subproblems resulting from \cref{eq:pen_ls}: (P1) picking $\hilb$ to model interactions, (P2) selecting $\loss(\cdot, \cdot)$ and $J(f)$ to induce sparsity (i.e., to identify the small subset of covariates that influences the response), (P3) tractably solving \cref{eq:pen_ls} for our choice of sparsity-inducing $J(f)$, and (P4) efficiently reporting effects in $\hat{f}$.